mapbox/node-s2/API.md

 a multiple of 360 degrees to the longitude if necessary to reduce it to the range [-180, 180].

+## latLng.toGeoJSON() -> GeoJSON object

+Return a Point geometry of this latlng object

 # s2.Cell(ll:s2.S2LatLng)

 An S2Cell is an S2Region object that represents a cell.
 Unlike S2CellIds, it supports efficient containment and intersection tests.
 However, it is also a more expensive representation (currently 48 bytes rather than 8).

+## cell.toGeoJSON() -> GeoJSON object

+Return a Polygon geometry of this cell object

 ## cell.approxArea() -> number